ginnox1/iCADdocs_online/DataProcessing/DataProcessing.md

     > Note: The profile data for each Alignment object is generated and saved automatically.
 There will be no preview or interim processing of the data.
 Use the steps discussed above to view/review the extracted data.

-## Data Visualization
+## Data Visualization and Presentation
 [Back to ToC](#table-of-contents)

+### List data visualizaiton and presentaiton
-Data can be viewed in the iCAD environment with ease.
+List Data - from spreadsheet applications or CSV files, can be viewed in the iCAD environment with ease.
 Data sources can be AutoCAD objects hosting results of a pre-run iCAD module, e.g., ChannelRate_WSPRO hosting stage discharge relationships; or a data table from an MSExcel worksheet.

 <img src="./media/image57.png"
 style="width:3.7125in" />